EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/running-l1-clients.rst

 Accept the default wallet path and enter a password for your wallet.
 Now enter the password previously defined.

-Now, copy and paste your Ethereum Address for receiving tips and set the set the fee recipient flag:
+Now, copy and paste your Ethereum Address for receiving tips and set the fee recipient flag:

 .. prompt:: bash $